Bethphage seek a professional, knowledgeable and passionate volunteer to join our Board of Trustees

 You will be a leading light within your field who is able to act as a critical friend to the Executive Management Team and guide the on-going development and stewardship of the charity by allocating an average of no more than one day a month to the charity.

-The Board of Trustees are eager to supplement their skills-set with volunteers from the finance and legal sectors who are then able to take strategic leadership for their discipline at Board.
+The Board of Trustees are eager to supplement their skills-set with a volunteer who is a fully qualified accountant able to take strategic leadership for financial governance at Board.

 Bethphage is a registered charity that provides support solutions to people with disabilities across the Midlands to ensure they have the opportunity to live the life they choose.

-Bethphage has spent the past twenty three years successfully growing high quality person-centred service provision.
+Bethphage has spent the past twenty four years successfully growing high quality person-centred service provision.
 This has been done by involving the people we support, recruiting the very best staff, investing in training and rigorously measuring quality outcomes.
 We base the way we deliver services and our employment practices on the concepts that underpin Positive Behaviour Support.
+We have grown organically to our current size and are proud of our track record of delivering high quality services and delivering value for money and efficiencies for our commissioners.
+All of our registered services are rated “good” by CQC.

 What is a Trustee?